RIT/NTID Need-Based Grants

 - RIT/NTID Need-Based Grants

-- All need-based programs require a student to complete the FAFSA (Free Application for Federal Student Aid) by the priority filing deadline and to reapply each academic year.
+- All need-based grant programs require a student to complete the FAFSA (Free Application for Federal Student Aid) by the priority filing deadline and to reapply each academic year.
 Any, additional requirements are listed under the funding sources below.

 RIT Need-Based Grants